Introduction

 What I don’t like

 - Caps on the Popular Indexes: The rate sheet mentions that the S&P 500, NASDAQ-100, and Russell 2000 strategies are all capped at relatively lower rates.
-These are some of the most popular indexes globally, and I believe that the annuitant should be given a decent opportunity to participate in these indexes.
+These are some of the most popular indices globally, and I believe that the annuitant should be given a decent opportunity to participate in these indices.

-- No Enhanced Benefit Rider: Even after charging for Core Income Benefit Rider, the Allianz Core Income 7 Fixed Index Annuity doesn’t offer any enhanced benefit rider.
-Today, many companies offer free enhanced benefit rider, where the annuitant gets an option to double their lifetime income or to withdraw penalty-free, all of their account value of certain events (like terminal illness or confinement to a Qualified Care Facility) occur.
+- No Enhanced Benefit Rider: Even after charging for the Core Income Benefit Rider, the Allianz Core Income 7 Fixed Index Annuity doesn’t offer any enhanced benefit rider.
+Many companies offer a free enhanced benefit rider, where the annuitant gets an option to double their lifetime income or to withdraw penalty-free, all of their account value in certain events (like terminal illness or confinement to a Qualified Care Facility) occur.

 - Low Realistic Return Expectations: You might have known by now that this is a conservative policy that focuses more on income protection rather than income growth.
-As a conservative policy, the realistic return expectations are pretty average, ranging between 2-5%.
+As a conservative policy, the realistic return expectations are pretty average, ranging between 2% and 5%.
 It is not the best policy for someone who is looking only for growth and accumulation.

 Company Details